In a twist, Colorado asks EPA to lower state's air rating

 DENVER (AP) — Colorado took the unusual step of inviting the U.S. Environmental Protection Agency to downgrade the air quality rating of the state's biggest population center, and not everyone thinks that was a good idea.

-The EPA will hold a Friday hearing on whether to lower the ozone status of Denver and eight other northern Colorado counties from "moderate" to "serious."
+The EPA was holding a hearing Friday on whether to lower the ozone status of Denver and eight other northern Colorado counties from "moderate" to "serious."
 That would force the state to work harder to reduce harmful pollution but also bring tougher and costly regulations for businesses.

 The agency acted after Democratic Gov. Jared Polis said in March that Colorado would no longer ask for an exemption from EPA standards by claiming some of the pollution was drifting into the state from elsewhere.